kaischuygon/kaischuygon/README.md

 ### 👋🏼 Hi there, I'm Kai.

-🧑🏽‍💻 Software Engineer, 🚀 Full-Stack Developer, ✏️ Designer
+🧑🏽‍💻 Software Engineer 🔹 🚀 Full-Stack Developer 🔹 ✏️ Designer

 #### About Me
 Full-stack dev from 🇨🇷 San Jose, CR.
 I studied CS in 🦬⛰️ Boulder, CO and develop content for the web.